imjacobclark/pixi-snake/README.md

 You can play it here: https://snake.jacobclark.xyz

+You can use `WASD`, `Left, Right, Up and Down` arrows or your voice "left", "right", "up" and "down" commands.

+To use your voice, you must be using a moden browser and give Microphone permissions to the app.

 # Developing

-Pixi.js, webpack, babel and JEST are used to produce this game.
+Pixi.js, TensorFlow.js, Webpack, Babel and Jest are used to produce this game.

 ## Building and running locally